o-rumiantsev/SchemaParser/README.md

 const obj = parser.parse(buffer, 'schemaName');
 ```
-Or if you use one schema more times than others
+Or if you use one schema more frequently than others
 ```javascript
 parser.use('schemaName');
 const buffer = parser.parse({